ctriou/product-categories/README.md

 # Product Categories

 A UI that demonstrates editing a list of products, each product also has a list of categories.
 Developed as an exercise using Angular 6 and Bootstrap 4.
-Generally I'd have used the Angular CLI, but I wanted to experience setting up Angular 6 by hand.

 > Here's a screenshot of the main page